India seeks possible U.S. tax violations as stand hardens in diplomat row

 | NEW DELHI

-NEW DELHI India has sought details about staff in American schools in the country for possible tax violations and revoked ID cards of U.S. consular officials and their families, retaliatory steps for the arrest of an Indian diplomat in New York.
+NEW DELHI India has sought details about staff in American schools in the country for possible tax violations and revoked ID cards of U.S. consular officials and their families, retaliatory steps for the arrest of an Indian diplomat in New York on criminal charges.

 The measures suggest that the two countries are no closer to a resolution of a diplomatic dispute over the treatment of Deputy Consul General Devyani Khobragade this month on charges of visa fraud and underpayment of her housekeeper.

-Khobragade, who has denied the charges, was handcuffed and strip-searched while in custody, sparking outrage in India.
+Khobragade, who has denied the charges, was handcuffed and strip-searched while in custody despite informing U.S. marshals about her diplomatic immunity, sparking outrage in India.

 An Indian government official said on Friday that New Delhi had asked the U.S. embassy to provide details about people working in American schools and other U.S. government facilities to determine if they had permission to do so and if they were paying taxes that are mandatory under Indian law.